 You are responsible for your pets.
 Dogs cause stress for wildlife as they may be seen as a threat.
 Off-leash dogs can trigger aggressive behaviour from wildlife.
 If you are planning to hike, camp or go into the backcountry, consider leaving your dog at home.

 To prevent unsafe situations for yourself, your dog, wildlife and other people:

-- Dogs must be on a leash at all times, it is the law.
+- Dogs must be on a leash and under physical control at all times, it is the law.
 Never leave your pet unattended in a vehicle, on your campsite, in your tent or anywhere else.

 - Pets are not permitted in some areas.
 Look at the important bulletins posted at trailheads and at visitor centres to find out where restrictions are.

 The Province of Alberta has established regulations that outline minimum distances from buildings, playgrounds and other facilities with respect to cannabis and tobacco.
 These regulations are enforced in Banff National Park.
 It is your responsibility to understand federal, provincial, and municipal regulations:

 Obey speed limits at all times: 90 km/hr on major routes and 60 km/hr or less on secondary roads, as posted.